MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v17.md

 2. To view the progress of the data upgrade, you can run Get-NavDataUpgrade cmdlet with the `–Progress` switch.

+    When completed, the table migration extension will be installed.

 3. Install the empty versions of the system, base, and custom extensions that you published in Task 8.

     To install the extension, you use the [Install-NAVApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/install-navapp).